-Whether you shave with the double edge razor blade in your safety razor or the modern high-tech multi-blade cartridges from Gillette, Wilkinson or Raz*War at some point they become dull.
-After days or weeks of loyal shaving service, you throw the razor blade in the trash.
-But when should you stop using the blade?
+Whether you shave with the double edge blade in your safety razor or the modern high tech multi-blade blades from Gillette, Wilkinson or Raz*War, at some point they get dull.
+After days or weeks of faithful shaving service, you throw the blade in the trash.
+But when exactly should you stop using the blade?

-The edge of each blade is super sharp, paper-thin, and therefore also vulnerable.
-Every shave is an assault on the blade.
-The blade has to cut through very hard beard stubble.
-Additionally, a lot of dirt, soap residue, and lime stick to the paper-thin metal.
+The edge of every blade is super sharp, razor-thin, and therefore also fragile.
+Every shave takes its toll on the blade.
+The blade has to cleave through very tough beard stubble.
+In addition, a lot of dirt, soap residue, and lime stick to the razor-thin metal.
 This makes it duller and duller after each shave.
 When the blade is no longer sharp depends on the following factors:

 - the quality or hardness of the metal alloy and coatings;